JoannaChang/de_novo_learning_structure/README.md

 ## Reproducing figures
 Each figure in the paper has an associated Jupyter notebook under ```paper/```.
 Running the cells reproduces all of the subfigures, and the first cell runs the simulations associated with the figure.
 Note that the experimental data used for Supplementary Figure 6 is currently not included but will be available upon publication.
 The code and figures are still provided.

+## System Requirements
+The code has been tested on Linux (Ubuntu 18.04).
+Around 45GB is required for the data used for all main and supplementary figures, and an additional 7GB is needed for the results.